lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/11 Point of Interests.md

  - Sharding based on `LocationID`
 	 - Have to query all db instance and aggregate the results

+Problem
+- Location is not uniformly distributed among grids.
+- This problem can be solved if we can dynamically adjust our grid size such that whenever we have a grid with a lot of places we break it down to create smaller grids.

 ## Approach 2: Hilbert Curve